Noam-Diamant/multimodal_har/HOW_TO_RUN.md

 > **Note on training time:** Training all models across all four notebooks can take **several hours** in total.
 To keep runtimes manageable, experiments use a **subset of 10 classes** (out of the full 27) from the UTD-MHAD dataset.

+> **Pre-run outputs:** All notebooks have been **pre-executed and their outputs saved**, so you can browse all results, plots, and metrics directly without running anything.
+Only re-run cells if you want to reproduce or modify the experiments.

 ## 5. Run the Notebooks

 Register the `uv` virtual environment as a Jupyter kernel before opening notebooks: